 We are currently focused on adding additional functionality into our business enterprise systems to more efficiently integrate these systems with our other system applications, such as customer facing and manufacturing tools, and intend to continue this effort for the foreseeable future.
 System upgrades and enhancements require significant expenditures and allocation of valuable employee resources.
 Delays in integration or disruptions to our business from implementation of these new or upgraded systems could have a material adverse impact on our financial condition and operating results.
 Furthermore, we continuously upgrade our customer facing software applications, specifically ClinCheck and VIP.
-Software applications frequently contain errors or defects, following consequences, among others: loss of revenue or delay in market acceptance, damage to our reputation or increased service costs, any of which could have a material adverse effect on our business, financial condition or results of operations.
+Software applications frequently contain errors or defects, especially when they are first introduced or when new versions are released.
+The discovery of a defect or error in a new upgraded version or the failure of our primary information systems may result in the following consequences, among others: loss of revenue or delay in market acceptance, damage to our reputation or increased service costs, any of which could have a material adverse effect on our business, financial condition or results of operations.